Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1971 - Coleman Towers, 72 Spruce Street, Stamford CT.
-Also sponsored by the New Hope Corp.
-Coleman Towers was named for the late Rev. Edward H. Coleman, long time president of the Stamford NAACP.
+1971 - The Coleman Towers, 72 Spruce Street, Stamford CT.
+Sponsored by the New Hope Corporation, Coleman Towers was named for Reverend Edward H. Coleman, long time president of the Stamford NAACP.

 USModernist